blue-stone-j/feature-descriptor/README.md

 # feature-descriptor
-Commonly used image feature descriptors.
+Commonly used image feature and descriptors.

 ### FAST
 Features from Accelerated Segment Test